 Professor Anita Taylor is an artist, curator, Director of the Trinity Buoy Wharf Drawing Prize project and Dean of Duncan of Jordanstone College of Art & Design at the University of Dundee which is the current academic home of the project.
 She was formerly Executive Dean of Bath School of Art & Design at Bath Spa University [2013-19]; Director & Chief Executive Officer of the National Art School in Sydney, Australia [2009-2013]; Dean of Wimbledon College of Art and Director of The Centre for Drawing, University of the Arts London [2006-2009]; Vice Principal of Wimbledon School of Art [2004-2006]; and Head of Painting, then Deputy Head of Art, Media and Design, at the University of Gloucestershire [1991-2003].
 She is the founding Director of the Trinity Buoy Wharf Drawing Prize [1994-present], and of Drawing Projects UK [2009-present].

-Drawing Projects UK is a centre for drawing and contemporary art in Trowbridge, the county town of Wiltshire.
+Drawing Projects UK is dedicated to research and public engagement in and through drawing and has a centre for drawing and contemporary art in Trowbridge, the county town of Wiltshire.
 Situated in a landmark building adjacent to Trowbridge railway station, Drawing Projects UK houses a gallery, project space, studios and workspaces, meeting rooms and a café; and aims to promote, develop and build a community through drawing in local, regional, national and international contexts. www.drawingprojects.uk

 Duncan of Jordanstone College of Art and Design is one of ten Schools of the University of Dundee.
 It has an outstanding reputation for its teaching, research and public engagement.
 It has a portfolio of Undergraduate and Postgraduate taught programmes within its discipline groupings of Contemporary Art Practice, Communication Design, Design & Craft and Social Digital with a cohort of PhD students in Art & Design.
 It was ranked Number 1 in Scotland for art and design in the Complete University Guide 2021. www.dundee.ac.uk/djcad/